- Patrons have 30-item limit.

 Circulation staff who discharge items must check to see that containers and materials match up.

-A $5 processing fee will be applied at 30 days overdue along with a bill for the cost to replace an item.
+A $5 fine will be applied at 30 days overdue.
+This fine doubles as a processing fee to a total of $10 along with a bill for the cost to replace an item after 60 days.
 Faculty and staff are not fined.

 10 days overdue — 1st notice